#{ServerName}

 • Menu highlight: Lobster (seasonal), you may even spot the local “Lobster Man” walking dinner‑fresh straight into the pub

-• You may also like: The Crown & Anchor on Holy Island offers a unique blend of seclusion and hospitality, much like The Ship Inn, emphasising local charm and a warm, welcoming atmosphere.
+• You may also like: The Crown and Anchor on Holy Island offers a unique blend of seclusion and hospitality, much like The Ship Inn, emphasising local charm and a warm, welcoming atmosphere.

 The Landing, Beadnell